viet34tqc/nextjs-dj-events/README.md

 ## What you will learn

 - Routing features of NextJS
+- Data fetching in NextJS
 - Data fetching using `getStaticProps` and `getStaticPaths`
 - Create a modal using React Portal and NextJS custom document
-- Strapi Authentication, refer the Doc section for more details
+- Strapi Authentication, refer the [Doc section](#doc) for more details

 ## Built With